 Working together for the greater good

-Sarah Eynon, Broadband Programme Director, Scottish Government
+Hear from Sarah Eynon, Broadband Programme Director, Scottish Government.

 As the Scottish schools gear up for the October holidays, it only feels like yesterday that it was the start of term and all the prep work associated with getting the kids back to school was high on the agenda.
 Each year I ask myself ‘What do we need to do to get them ready?’, ‘What are the back to school essentials?’.
 Some things change as they grow older, but others stay the same because we still class them as ‘essential’.